GLBRC/contort/README.md

 results.
 This script will search this file for series indicators and download the respective files and directories.
 You will also need the GenBank file for your organism.

+COnTORT has been tested on Linux (Ubuntu and CentOS), MacOS (>10.13), and Windows 10.

 ## Input :

  - A gds_result text file downloaded from NCBI.